 Egypt arrests 7 for raising rainbow flag at indie rock gig

-CAIRO (AP) — Egyptian authorities have arrested seven people they accuse of being gay and promoting homosexuality for allegedly raising the rainbow flag of the LGBT movement at a concert last week, even though there is no law banning the practices.
+CAIRO (AP) — Egyptian authorities arrested seven people Monday who they accused of being gay and promoting homosexuality for allegedly raising the rainbow flag of the LGBT movement at a concert, filing charges even though there is no law officially banning the practice.

-The flag was a rare sign of support for highly marginalized homosexuals in conservative Egypt.
-It took place at a Cairo performance on Friday by popular Lebanese indie rock band Mashrou’ Leila, a jazzy, electro-Arabesque group whose lead singer is openly gay.
+The flag was a rare sign of support for highly marginalized homosexuals in this conservative country and it came at a Cairo performance Friday by popular Lebanese indie rock band Mashrou’ Leila, a jazzy, electro-Arabesque group whose lead singer is openly gay.

-The seven were arrested on Monday and charged with “inciting immorality,” security officials said, adding that the Supreme State Security Prosecution acted after authorities discovered the seven had “raised the flag of homosexuals.”
-The officials spoke on condition of anonymity because they were not authorized to talk to journalists.
+The seven arrested Monday have been charged with “inciting immorality,” security officials said, adding that the Supreme State Security Prosecution acted after authorities discovered the seven had “raised the flag of homosexuals.”
+The officials spoke on condition of anonymity because they weren’t authorized to brief journalists.

 Shortly after the concert, images and videos of the flag-raising went viral, with some praising the move but others posting virulent attacks on social media.
 An exasperated host on one television channel urged Reza Ragab, the deputy head of the official musicians union, to explain how such a thing could have happened “on Egyptian soil.”

 “We are against gay art,” Ragab said in a phone interview on AlAssema TV.
 “It is depraved art.”